facebook/react/docs/docs/installation.md

 ## Trying Out React

-If you're just interested in playing around with React, you can use JSFiddle.
-Try starting from [this Hello World example code](https://jsfiddle.net/cnguj5va/).
-You don't need to install anything; you can just modify the code and click "Run" to see if it works.
+If you're just interested in playing around with React, you can use CodePen.
+Try starting from [this Hello World example code](http://codepen.io/hramos/pen/LRZBEJ?editors=1010).
+You don't need to install anything; you can just modify the code and see if it works.

 If you prefer to use your own text editor, you can also <a href="/react/downloads/single-file-example.html" download="hello.html">download this HTML file</a>, edit it, and open it from the local filesystem in your browser.
 It does a slow runtime code transformation, so don't use it in production.